Servicemembers’ Group Life Insurance (SGLI)

 You can log in with your CAC or DS Logon using Internet Explorer as soon as you receive a notice that you can start using SOES.

-If you’re a member of the Coast Guard or National Oceanic and Atmospheric Administration, you’ll need to fill out the Servicemembers’ Group Life Insurance Election and Certificate and give it to your unit’s personnel officer.
+If you’re a member of the Public Health Service, please submit your changes by filling out the Servicemembers’ Group Life Insurance Election and Certificate (SGLV 8286) and giving it to your unit’s personnel officer.

 How much will I pay for these benefits?

-How do I convert my SGLI when I leave the military?
+How do I apply for VGLI when I leave the military?

-When you leave the military, you can apply to convert to Veterans’ Group Life Insurance (VGLI) within 1 year and 120 days from your discharge for up to the amount of coverage you had through SGLI.
+When you leave the military, you can apply for Veterans’ Group Life Insurance (VGLI) within 1 year and 120 days from your discharge for up to the amount of coverage you had through SGLI.

 You can also convert your SGLI policy into a civilian policy within 120 days from the date you left the military.

-Learn how to convert your SGLI coverage to an individual policy.
+Learn how to convert your SGLI coverage to an individual policy (PDF)

 Can I get a free extension of my SGLI coverage if I’m disabled when I leave the military?